 20. Whether correspondence belonging to the Princess of Wales (including some from Prince Philip) has disappeared, and if so the circumstances

-Richard Tomlinson, a New Zealand born ex MI6 officer, has put forward claims that whilst in their employ of he had knowledge of a plan in 1992 to assasinate Yugoslav President Slobodan Milosevic, using a bright light to cause a traffic accident in a tunnel.
-He has suggested that Britain's Secret Intelligence Service was monitoring Diana before her death, which mirrored that planned for Milosevic.
+Richard Tomlinson, a New Zealand born ex MI6 officer, has put forward claims that whilst in their employ if he had information of a plan in 1992 to assassinate Yugoslav President Slobodan Milosevic, using a bright light to cause a traffic accident in a tunnel.
+He has suggested that Britain's Secret Intelligence Service was monitoring Diana before her death, which mirrored that plan for Milosevic.

 From traces of paint later found on the wreckage of Diana's mercedes, it was deduced that the vehicle had at some point been in collision with a white fiat uno, Some of the witness statements also refer to such a vehicle pursuing the mercedes as it entered the tunnel.

-It was discovered that James Andanson, a Paparazzi photographer, who was known to have been covering the Princess' Mediterranean holiday in the week leading up to to the accident, owned a white fiat uno, the paint from which matched the samples found on the mercedes, when questioned by the French enquiry he explained damage to his car as having occured at a collision on a roundabout and produced a reciept for fuel purchased at another location in France at the time, they accepted this explaination and he was therefore eliminated from their enquiries.
-The car was repainted shortly after the Alma tunnel crash, and was sold by Andanson in October 1997.
+It was discovered that James Andanson, a Paparazzi photographer, who was known to have been covering the Princess' Mediterranean holiday in the week leading up to to the accident, owned a white fiat uno, the paint from which matched the samples found on the Mercedes, when questioned by the French enquiry he explained the damage to his car as having occurred at a collision on a roundabout and produced a receipt for fuel purchased at another location in France at the time, they accepted this explanation and he was therefore eliminated from their enquiries.
+The car was repainted shortly after the Alma tunnel crash and was sold by Andanson in October 1997.
 He was known to have boasted to friends of having secretly taken "explosive" photos of the crash scene.

-Intriguingly, In May, 200, James Andanson was found dead in the burnt out wreckage of his car in woodland near Montpellier, the doors were locked and no trace of the car keys was found.
-Andanson's body was so badly burned that it took police nearly a month before DNA and dental records confirmed his identity.
-The French authorities concluded this was suicide, however, Christophe Pelat, a French fireman, who was the first to arrive on the scene, revealed emphatic claims in July, 2007, that he saw 2 bullet marks in Andanson's head.
-Jean-Michel Lauzun, the first judicial police officer to be appointed to work on that case, has given evidence to the inquest that when he arrived while the vehicle was still ablaze he saw the corpse alight at the steering wheel with a two inch hole in his left temple.
+Intriguingly, In May, 200, James Andanson was found dead in the burnt-out wreckage of his car in woodland near Montpellier, the doors were locked and no trace of the car keys was found.
+Anderson's body was so badly burned that it took the police nearly a month before DNA and dental records confirmed his identity.
+The French authorities concluded this was suicide, however, Christophe Pelat, a French fireman, who was the first to arrive on the scene, revealed emphatic claims in July 2007, that he saw 2 bullet marks in Andanson's head.
+Jean-Michel Lauzun, the first judicial police officer to be appointed to work on that case, has given evidence to the inquest that when he arrived while the vehicle was still ablaze he saw the corpse alight at the steering wheel with a two-inch hole in his left temple.
 Leading to claims that Andanson knew too much and had to be silenced.